syntax-syndicate/codegate-ui/public/help/copilot-setup.md

 ### Configure CoPilot Settings to Use CodeGate

 Update your CoPilot configuration to use CodeGate as a proxy.
-Add the following to your project configuration:
+Add the following settings (Ctrl+Shift+P) + "Preferences: Open User Settings (JSON)":

 ```json
 {